IBM/protect-webapp-using-runtime-container-security/README.md

 # Protect your web application using advanced runtime container security

-> Learn to implement Container firewall and Web-application firewall using NeuVector
+> Learn to implement a Container firewall and a Web-application firewall (WAF) using NeuVector

 ## Introduction

 Web application security is a mandatory requirement for any web application accessible on the internet.
 There are many types of attacks on web applications that can result in loss of sensitive and confidential information, frauds and denial of service.
-The Open Web Application Security Project (OWASP) which is a nonprofit foundation have published the [top ten attacks](https://owasp.org/www-project-top-ten/) on web applications.
-The web application security must take care to prevent such attacks.
+The Open Web Application Security Project (OWASP) which is a nonprofit foundation, has published the [top ten attacks](https://owasp.org/www-project-top-ten/) on web applications.
+Web application security must be implemented to prevent such attacks.

 In the cloud native era, the applications are deployed in a container environments based on Kubernetes.
-The container security is equally critical in addition to web application security.
-The container runtime security can monitor all activities within a container to detect threats.
+Container security is an equally critical in addition to web application security.
+Container runtime security can monitor all activities within a container to detect threats, and can even block unauthorized network connections, processes or file activity.

-[NeuVector](https://neuvector.com/) is cloud-native container firewall for monitoring and protecting Kubernetes container deployments in production.
-It allows you to inspect container network traffic, learn how an application communicates with other applications and, protect and monitor against security attacks.
-It provides enterprise-grade security.
+[NeuVector](https://neuvector.com/) is a cloud-native container firewall for monitoring and protecting Kubernetes container deployments in production.
+It allows you to inspect container network traffic, learns how an application communicates with other applications and, protects and monitors against network and application  attacks.
+It provides enterprise-grade security for defense in depth.

 In this code pattern, you will see how to use NeuVector to prevent web application and container runtime threats.
 Once you complete the code pattern, you will learn how to: